HADAHENO/7asebatiya_7elwan/README.md

 ## Methodology

-1. **Data Preparation**: We used a custom Arabic speech dataset.
+1. **Data Preparation**: We used the Arabic speech dataset provided by the MTC-AIC2 organizers.
 The data is processed and converted into manifest files for training and validation.

 2. **Model Configuration**: We used the NeMo toolkit to configure and train the QuartzNet model.
 The configuration includes:
    - Audio preprocessing parameters